subugoe/on-merrit-website/_posts/2021-04-20-on-merrit-webinars.md

 - - -

-### Researcher- and university-level evaluation: same problem, same solution?
+### Researcher-level and university-level evaluation: same problem, same solution?
-The publication- and reputation-focussed, evaluation of individual researchers leads to all sorts of well-documented problems.
+The publication- and reputation-focussed evaluation of individual researchers leads to all sorts of well-documented problems.
 These include a reluctance to shift to open research practices, irreproducible science, and high retraction rates.
-Responsible metrics approaches such as the Declaration on Research Assessment (DORA) and the Leiden Manifesto seek to address some of these issues.
-However, less-well documented are the negative impacts of the the publication- and reputation-focussed evaluation of universities, particularly by the Global University Rankings, from which much unhelpful researcher-level evaluation stems.
-This talk will explore the relationship between individual and university-level evaluation, the resulting negative impacts and Matthew effects, and what we might do about them.
+Responsible evaluation approaches such as the Declaration on Research Assessment (DORA) and the Leiden Manifesto seek to address some of these issues.
+However, less-well documented are the negative impacts of the publication- and reputation-focussed evaluation of universities, particularly by the Global University Rankings, from which much unhelpful researcher-level evaluation stems.
+This talk will explore the relationship between researcher-level and university-level evaluation, the resulting negative impacts and Matthew effects, and what we might do about them.